You have one of the following two use cases:

 The next step is to review the data.
-Here you will have to match the data in the columns with the data that will be encoded in the QR Code.
+Here you will have to match the data in the columns with the data from the spreadsheet.

 For example, say you want to create Simple Text QR Codes.
-The ‘Review’ page on which you land will prompt you to confirm which column is QR Code filename, and which column is text.
+The ‘Review’ page on which you land will prompt you to confirm the columns.
+That means you need to select which column is QR Code filename and which column has text.

 5. Add design